juliemarAnonuevo/sample/README.md

   - Capitalized “POST”.
   - Centralized login, registration, and task validation form request.
   - Centralized service for user registration and task management.

-## Breakdown of Changes Made to Meet New API Requirements
+- Breakdown of Changes Made to Meet New API Requirements.

 ### Solution and Explanation

 #### 1. **The overall look of the project feels a bit plain.**